ramyaragupathy/mlblr-eip/README.md

 Once a filter is created, it is applied to each part of the image.
 Output is mapped to a output tensor.
 Thsi gives a map of where the associated pattern shows up in the image.

 Different convolutions/ filters captures different aspects of the original image.
 In practice, numbers in a filter/convolution are set by us during the training process using gradient descent & backpropogation processes.

+Each convolution/filter applied to an 2D-image tensor results in a new 2D tensor.
+All the 2D tensors from different convolutions are stacked together to form a single 3D tensor.

+For eg: there might be one tensor for vertical line detection, one for horizontal line detection.
+All these are stacked with tensors form other convolutions.
+Result is a reperesentaiton of the image in three dimensions.

+Moving across the first dimension means moving horizontaly through the image.
+Moving across second dimension means moving vertically through the image.
+Moving to the last dimension takes you from the output of one convolution to next.
+This last dimension is called channel dimension.